1

 Meat Lover's Pizza Rice Skillet

-My son named this "pizza rice" after I threw together a quick dinner from what I had in the fridge and pantry.
-Add any other pizza topping ingredients you desire.
+For a quick dinner, I threw this together from what I had in the fridge and pantry.
+Add any other pizza toppings you desire.
 I often add black olive slices or mushrooms.
-Teri Rasey, Cadillac, Michigan
+My son loves this and calls it pizza rice. —Teri Rasey, Cadillac, Michigan

 Slow-Cooker Pork Pozole